Late Season Planting for Autumn or Christmas Potato Harvest

 Late Season Planting Christmas Dinner 2022 – let’s start planning!

 The delight of homegrown, tender new potatoes on Christmas Day is closer than you may think and possible with a little know how.

 It’s useful to know what makes a winter seed potato.
-The simple answer is that they have been in cold storage all spring to delay their growth and taken out from June so that they are ready to start their 12 to 14 week plant-to-harvest cycle.
-These timings are given for spring planting and it must be remembered that there is not as much heat or light in the autumn and so plants will take longer and the yields may be less.
+The simple answer is that they have been in cold storage all spring to delay their growth and taken out from June so that they are ready to start their plant-to-harvest cycle.
+The timings are usually given for spring planting and it must be remembered that there is not as much heat or light in the autumn and so plants will take longer and the yields may be less.
 A potato planted in July or August can produce your ‘roasties’ and new baby potatoes for Christmas Day!
 Depending on where you are, we would say mid-August would be the latest you could plant, however, we envisage most customers will plant by the end of July.
 Your feedback on growing late potatoes is most welcome as we are on a learning curve with our customers.

 It’s also useful to know that potatoes harvested in summer require a period of dormancy before they can be used as seed potatoes, so replanting these straight away won’t work.
 Potatoes planted in late summer would benefit from chitting for around 3-4 weeks, however this isn’t necessary.

 Potatoes will be dispatched once a week during the summer.

 Last year, many journalists and bloggers were interested in this venture with extremely positive feedback.
 Please see our news page for further details.

 How to grow potatoes indoors for Christmas harvests